top of page

 5. Learning is even more satisfying if you stretch yourself.

 ANNA SAYS: "I believe that you’ll be surprised at what you can do if you try.
-So far, the choir has sung songs in German and Italian, Hebrew and Bantu.
-At the moment we’re learning a piece in Latin.
-We have many singers who would not have dreamed of doing this when they joined but I try to ensure that everyone can do what they need to do by the time we get to each term's concert.
-We’re confident you’ll be surprised by how much you’ve learned in just one term".
+Recently we learned a piece in Latin.
+We have many singers who would not have dreamed of doing this when they joined.
+We’re confident you’ll be surprised by how much you’ve learned in just one term!"

 6. A choir is better when we all support each of the individual members.